sai-krishna-akkala/data-analysis-app/README.md

-# 📊 No-Code Data Analysis App
+# 📊  Data Analysis App

 A **Streamlit-powered** interactive data analysis platform where anyone can perform **EDA (Exploratory Data Analysis)**, **data cleaning**, **filtering**, and **visualization** — **without writing a single line of code**.